defo-project/.github/profile/README.md

 That's the place to start if you want to play with these ECH-enabled packages.

 ## Builder/CI status for repos

+We're currently (2025-01-07) making changes to these repositories to update the ECH APIs used to match those agreed with OpenSSL maintainers, as part of the work to upstream our ECH code into an OpenSSL feature branch.
+That work is partly completed, so you can think of these repos as being a few PRs ahead of the upstreaming work.
+In the short-term, that'll mean this stuff will be broken for a few days as we work through the transition.

 For each of our ECH-enabled repos, we've added a 'builder' workflow (run daily) that attempts to merge our code with the latest upstream and that then does a